 Frequently Asked Questions

-How many distinctive shades of Repose Gray are there?
+How many variations of Repose Gray exist?

 Our database currently catalogs 17 primary variations of Repose Gray, but the spectrum allows for infinite gradations between these defined points.